 The amount we can produce with our inputs in a given time frame is what productivity is measuring.
+It measures how much output can be produced with a certain amount of inputs.

-AACSB: Reflective Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #72 Topic: HOW AMERICA PRODUCES
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand

+Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES

-73. Which of the following definitely means productivity has increased?
+- 73. Which of the following definitely means productivity has increased?

 - A. More output from fewer workers.

 - B. Less output from fewer workers.

 - C. More output from more workers.

 - D. Less output from more workers.